abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 **Objective:** Learn how to view the history of a Deployment and rollback to older revisions.

 **Note:** This exercise builds off the previous exercise: [Using Deployments](#exercise-using-deployments).
-If you have not, please complete that first before continuing.
+If you have not, complete it first before continuing.

 ---